JWalkerMailly/Gmod-3D-Particle-System-Base/README.md

 DEFINE_BASECLASS("3d_particle_system");

 ENT.RenderGroup 	= RENDERGROUP_BOTH;
 ENT.LifeTime 		= 0; -- NOTE: This variable is important, it represents the lifetime of your system.
-It should by longer than any of the particles you will be adding in InitializeParticles.
+It should be longer than any of the particles you will be adding in InitializeParticles.
 You must take into account Delay.

 ```